EhtishamAshraf/Ros_Lane_Tracking/README.md

 lane_with_centroids.py
 ```

-Press Enter and navigate to the launch folder inside the package
+Now navigate to the launch folder inside the package
 ```bash
 roslaunch lane_tracking.launch
 ```